-The deadline for the fall cycle is October 30th.
-In the event that deadline falls on a weekend, proposals are due the next business day.
-The deadline for the spring cycle is April 30th.
-In the event that deadline falls on a weekend, proposals are due the next business day.
-In the Spring 2017 round, proposals are due Monday May 1, 2017.
+The deadline for the fall cycle is October 1 (by 5:00PM).
+In the event that deadline falls on a weekend or holiday, proposals are due by 5:00PM the next business day (for instance in the Fall 2017 round, since October 1 falls on a Sunday – proposals are due Monday October 2, 2017).
+The deadline for the spring cycle is February 15 (by 5:00PM).
+In the event that deadline falls on a weekend or holiday, proposals are due by 5:00PM the next business day.

 No. An organization may submit only one application to the Community Fund — A Community Fund Small Grant OR Community Fund Large Grant- in a 12 month period